-- WASTE MANAGEMENT.
-The proposed change in project boundary and the removal of the SEGS III V area from the project footprint would not result in the creation of any new solid waste streams, and the current quantities of solid waste generated at the facility would not fluctuate outside the requirements currently outlined in the existing conditions of certification.
+WASTE MANAGEMENT.
+The proposed change in project boundary and the removal of the SEGS VII area from the project footprint would not result in the creation of any new solid waste streams, and the current quantities of solid waste generated at the facility would not fluctuate outside the requirements currently outlined in the existing conditions of certification.
 Therefore, staff concludes the proposed change to the project would not result in impacts to solid waste generation or management at the facility.
-Also, the proposed change would not cause the project to not comply with applicable LORS. - WORKER SAFETY AND FIRE PROTECTION.
-The decommissioning activities for the SEGS III V have been verified complete by the Delegate Chief Building Official and there are no longer any demolition activities occurring at these three locations.
+Also, the proposed change would not cause the project to not comply with applicable LORS.

+WORKER SAFETY AND FIRE PROTECTION.
+The decommissioning activities for the SEGS VII has been verified complete by the Delegate Chief Building Official and there are no longer any demolition activities occurring at this location.
 Therefore, the change in the project boundary would have no impact on worker health and safety.